Things to Consider if You’re Having a Son

-Respecting who he is and what he likes on a daily basis will provide a good example for him to follow as he achieves independence and becomes mature enough to fight for his dreams, while knowing you’ll be there to support him every day of his life.
+Respecting who he is and what he likes on a daily basis will provide a good example for him to follow.
+As he becomes more independent and mature enough to fight for his dreams, he’ll know that you’ll be there to support him every day of his life.

-As mothers and fathers we love both our sons and daughters equally, and must educate them both to have the same rights and responsibilities.
+As mothers and fathers, we love both our sons and daughters equally.
+Therefore, we must educate them both to have the same rights and responsibilities.
 It’s incredibly important.